hyperledger/identus-cloud-agent/docs/decisions/20230518-data-isolation-for-multitenancy.md

 - Performance and Scalability: Data isolation mechanisms should be designed to minimize performance impacts and provide scalability.
 The architecture should be able to handle increasing numbers of tenants and their data without sacrificing performance or compromising isolation.

-- The Complexity of the Implementation: It's essential to build the multi-tenancy capability for the PRISM platform without the introduction of unnecessary complexity at the application layer, operation layer, and maintenance, in a way that allows evolving the platform naturally along with the growth of the users, scalability requirements, and real business needs.
+- The Complexity of the Implementation: It's essential to build the multi-tenancy capability for the Identus platform without the introduction of unnecessary complexity at the application layer, operation layer, and maintenance, in a way that allows evolving the platform naturally along with the growth of the users, scalability requirements, and real business needs.

 ## Considered Options